jvallee/EmailTemplate/README.md

  INTRODUCTION
 ------------

-This README is currently under construction.
 This project is a fullstack application with Typescript/React on the frontend and Django managing a Postgres server on the backend.
 The purpose of this project is too provide a web interface that helps to manage template emails to be used to send out numerous customizable outreach messages.
 In the current setup, the user logins in, selects a "job" to edit the outreach for, then is taken to the Outreach Editor Page where they can edit, save, or publish publish their outreach template.
 Note that both the login in functionality and the alljobs page are very bare bones and will be updated with time.

  * This application was developed in PyCharm and Visual Studio code.
 It is recommended that be used to debug but not by any means required.